Illustration showing sub-floor with concrete stumps, timber bearers, and wall cracks from stump movement

 What are the symptoms of sinking floor stumps?

 Your floors tell you when something is wrong.
-These are the most common signs of sinking stumps.
+These are the most common signs of sinking floor stumps.

 Floor-level view showing visible slope between floor and skirting board